15 Best Bookstores in Massachusetts 2025

 • Nearby Attractions: Museum of Fine Arts, Boston, Isabella Stewart Gardner Museum

-Address: 57 Warren Street, Roxbury, MA 02119
+• Address: 57 Warren Street, Roxbury, MA 02119

 14. The Silver Unicorn Bookstore – Acton, MA

 The Silver Unicorn Bookstore is an independent store situated in West Acton Village.
 Popular sportswriter Paul Swydan started this shop in March 2018.
-In these five years, they have established themselves in a permanent place by selling 100 copies of books.
+In these five years, they have established themselves in a permanent place by selling 100 copies of their books.

 • Best Selling Books: The Secret Hours by Mick Herron, Democracy Awakening- Notes on the State of America by Heather Cox Richardson